Mark Carney is sworn in as Canada's new prime minister as country deals with Trump's trade war

 The U.S. trade war and Trump’s talk of making Canada the 51st U.S. state have infuriated Canadians, who are booing the American anthem at NHL and NBA games.
 Some are canceling trips south of the border, and many are avoiding buying American goods when they can.

-The surge in Canadian nationalism has bolstered the Liberal Party’s chances in a parliamentary election expected within days or weeks, and Liberal showings have been improving in opinion polls.
+The opposition Conservatives hoped to make the election about Trudeau, whose popularity declined as food and housing prices rose and immigration surge.

-Carney, who navigated crises when he was the head of the Bank of Canada from 2008, and then in 2013 when he became the first noncitizen to run the Bank of England — helping to manage the worst impacts of Brexit in the U.K. — will now try to steer Canada through the trade war brought by Trump.
+But after decades of bilateral stability, the vote on Canada’s next leader now is expected to focus on who is best equipped to deal with the U.S.

 “He will do very well.
 He’s respected internationally,” former Prime Minister Jean Chrétien told reporters Friday.
 But, he added: “There is no magic solution.
 This is not a normal situation.
-We’ve never seen someone who changes his mind every five minutes as president of the United States.
-It creates problems everywhere, not only in Canada.”
+We’ve never seen someone who changes his mind every five minutes as president of the United States.”

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.